peabodyAdmin/graphiti/aiden/docs/01-business_rules.md

 **Category:** Validation
 **Description:** Cross-owner references require sharing:
-- If `Tool.ownerId != Service.ownerId`, then `Service.shared` MUST be true.
+- If Tool and Service have different `OWNED_BY` targets, then `Service.shared` MUST be true.
-- If `Service.ownerId != Tool.ownerId` referencing it, then `Tool.shared` MUST be true when referenced back across ownership.
+- If Service and Tool owners differ when referenced back across ownership, then `Tool.shared` MUST be true.
 - Violations return 422 Business Rule Violation.

 **Rationale:** Ensures mutual consent for cross-user reuse.